SEOmonitor makes sure the search data pulled from Google Ads is processed correctly within the Rank Tracker and would not mislead users.

 Google Ads search volume data is reliable, and it’s the only trustworthy source available.
 However, it can easily become misleading when used outside Google Ads’ platform.
 Our system detects the 2 possible errors and processes them accordingly.

-This means that, if a user tracks both “book” and “books”, they would get the search volume of both keywords reported on each one ad, in turn, doubling the total search volume for these keywords.
-This would further distort keyword group-level metrics, such as a keyword list’s total search volume and a website’s Visibility on it.
+This means that, if a user tracks both “book” and “books”, they would get the combined search volume for both keywords, in turn, doubling the total search volume for those keywords.
+This distorts keyword group-level metrics, such as a keyword list’s total search volume and a website’s Visibility on it.

 Our systems detect this by analyzing: